Blog

 Risk Levels for Distracted Driving

-Young adult and teen drivers are more susceptible to distracted driving.
-Take a look at these statistics:
+Young adult and teen drivers are more likely to fall into the bad habit of distracted driving.

 • Among fatal crashes involving distracted drivers in the US in 2019: